renevandenberg/planetarium/README.md

-Eisinga has built a planetarium in his own living room in Franeker.
+Eisinga has built a planetarium in his own living room in Franeker and finished in 1781.
 This is a digital version of the core components

 # Features
 - Shows the positions of the planets that can be seen with the naked eye, at any date and time.